Sequential Monte Carlo as Approximate Sampling: bounds, adaptive resampling via $\infty$-ESS, and an application to Particle Gibbs: Main Results

+Parts (1) and (2) generalize their counterparts in \cref{prop:basic-ess-properties} to all $p \in [0,1]$, including the case $p=1$.
+Part (3) shows that the $1$-ESS corresponds to the entropic ESS, which is a common choice of ESS in applications \citep{Cornebise:2008}.

-In order to prove our convergence result for $\alpha$SMC, we will require a lower bound on the $\infty$-ESS. \begin{assumption} There exists some $0 < \zeta \le 1$ such that for all $s \in [t]$, $\mcE_{s}^{\infty} \ge \zeta N$. \end{assumption} At a technical level, \citet{Whiteley:2013} uses the 2-ESS lower bound guarantee to bound the $L_{2}$ norm of the weights in terms of their $L_{1}$ norm.
+In order to obtain a bound on ${\ciEEy}[\normalizerEst]$, we will require a lower bound on the $\infty$-ESS of the weights, as formalized in \cref{asm:inf-ess-bound}.
+Our development follows that of \citet{Whiteley:2013}, who used the 2-ESS lower bound guarantee to bound the $L_{2}$ norm of the weights in terms of their $L_{1}$ norm.
 Similarly, we will use the $\infty$-ESS lower bound guarantee to bound the sup-norm of the weights in terms of their $L_{1}$ norm.
-Specifically, under \cref{asm:inf-ess-bound},
+Specifically, under \cref{asm:inf-ess-bound}, we have